Close

 In order to protect your child online, there are a number of things you can do.
 First and foremost is to make sure that you understand the risks of using the internet.
 We have selected a range of useful resources and websites below to help you with this.

-Monitoring what your son or daughter does on the Internet can sometimes be a daunting task, but it is important to remember that (when used correctly) the internet can be a positive learning experience.
+We encourage parents to monitor what your son or daughter does on the Internet.
+This can sometimes be a daunting task, but it is important to remember that (when used correctly) the internet can be a positive learning experience.

 • Make sure that you know the services your children use

-• Keep the computer in a family room and ensure all devices are removed from the child’s bedroom at night.
+• Keep the computer in a family room and ensure all devices are removed from the child’s bedroom at night

 • Get to know your child’s ‘online friends’ just as you do their other friends